mridul037/mridul037/README.md

 **Quote of the hour:**

-A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+Don't worry about anything.
+Just do what you can and be the best you can be.

-~ Daniel T. Barry
+~ Douglas Crockford
 <pre>

 </pre>